matrix-io/matrix-documentation/docs/matrix-hal/getting-started/installation-source.md

 make -j4 && sudo make install
 ```

-After commands are complete a reboot is required.
+After the MATRIX HAL packages are installed, use the command below to reboot your Raspberry Pi.

 ```language-bash
 sudo reboot
 ```

+## Helpful Information

-MATRIX HAL header files are installed in `/usr/local/include/matrix_hal` and the compiled MATRIX HAL library file is installed in `/usr/local/lib/libmatrix_creator_hal.so`
+MATRIX HAL header files are installed in `/usr/local/include/matrix_hal`.

+The compiled MATRIX HAL library file is installed in `/usr/local/lib/libmatrix_creator_hal.so`.

 ## Next Steps

-Now that HAL is properly installed, learn how to create and compile your own MATRIX programs [here](programs).
+Now that MATRIX HAL is properly installed, learn how to create and compile your own MATRIX programs [here](programs).